-He is also the Founding co-convenor of British Society for Rheumatology Crystal Arthritis Special Interest Group, Associate Editor BMC Rheumatology, and on the editorial board of Rheumatology (Oxford), Joint Bone Spine.
+He is also the Founding co-convenor of British Society for Rheumatology Crystal Arthritis Special Interest Group, and on the editorial board of Rheumatology (Oxford).
 He is part of the European League Against Rheumatism Undergraduate School of Rheumatology and have given invited lectures at the British Society for Rheumatology, Gout crystal and hyperuricemia network (G-CAN), and European League Against Rheumatism annual meetings on several occasions.

 Diseases: Rheumatoid Arthritis, Crystal arthritis, Osteoarthritis, Pain

 Methodologies: Clinical Trials (Pragmatic and Efficacy studies), Big Data Epidemiology (using Clinical Practice Research Datalink, UK Biobank), Systematic review, Classification criteria development, Outcome measure development, Ultrasound imaging,

 Previous lead MDD Module Nov 2016 - May 2018

 Lectures to medical students